Sediqeh Dowlatabadi: Career

 Dowlatabadi was an opponent of British involvement in Iran.
 Together with other like-minded women, she expressed her opposition to the agreement by boycotting imported goods and going to coffee shops and encouraging them not to use foreign sugar.

 From 1925, there was a debate within the intellectual community, newspapers and women's magazines in Iran about the unveiling of women and whether it could act as a modernizing force in the country and increase women's participation in society.
-During the late 1920s and 1930s there were rumours that the government planned to introduce a policy of compulsory unveiling (the reform, known as Kashf-e hijab, was promogulated in 1936).
+During the late 1920s and 1930s there were rumours that the government planned to introduce a policy of compulsory unveiling (the reform, known as Kashf-e hijab, was promulgated in 1936).
 Dowlatabadi was an outspoken advocate for the unveiling of women.
 However this led to threats against her life.

 In 1926 she attended the International Alliance of Women's Conference in Paris and on her return wore European clothes and refused to wear a veil.
 She is believed to have been the first woman to have done so, appearing in public in 1928 completely unveilied.
 Another advocate for unveiling was Khadijeh Afzal Vaziri, who campaigned for change in fashion alongside Dowlatabadi.
-When the Shah banned the veil in 1936, Dowlatabadi was an active supporter of the reform, and engaged in the new women's committee Kanun-e Banuvan (Ladies Society) formed by the government.
-The committee was led by the Shah's daughter Princess Shams to unite women organisations and prepare women for unveiling.
+When Reza Shah banned the veil in 1936, Dowlatabadi was an active supporter of the reform, and engaged in the new women's committee Kanoun-e-Banovan (Ladies Society) formed by the government.
+The committee was led by the Shah's daughter, Princess Shams, to unite women organisations and prepare women for unveiling.

 By 1941, Dowlatabadi was Director of the Women's Centre, however the organisation had little autonomy - for example they needed permission from the Ministry of Education to organise a commemoration of the poet Parvin Etesami.

 Dowlatabadi died on 27 August 1961 at the age of 80 in Tehran.
 She had been ill with cancer.
-She was buried next to her brother in the Imamzadeh Ismail Cemetery in Zargandeh, however during the 1978 Revolution her tomb was damaged and her remains desecrated.
+She was buried next to her brother in the Imamzadeh Ismail Cemetery in Zargandeh, however during the 1979 Iranian Revolution her tomb was damaged and her remains desecrated.